kbrock84/gatsby-source-fetch/README.md

 # gatsby-source-fetch

-A simple Gatsbyjs data fetching plugin to leverage the power of axios [axios](https://github.com/axios/axios)
+A simple Gatsbyjs data fetching plugin to leverage the power of [axios](https://github.com/axios/axios)

 ## Install